rcqx/psychrometrics/1_psychrometrics/README.md

 the use of thermodynamic properties to analyse conditions and processes involving moist air.

 ## 1.1 Dry and moist air composition
+#### Atmospheric air

-**Atmospheric air:** Contains gaseous components as well as water vapor and miscellaneous contaminants
+Contains gaseous components as well as water vapor and miscellaneous contaminants

+#### Dry air

-**Dry air:** Atmospheric air with all water vapor and contaminants removed.
+Atmospheric air with all water vapor and contaminants removed.

+#### Moist air

-**Moist air:** Mixture of dry air and water vapor.
+Mixture of dry air and water vapor.
 The amount of water vapor varies from zero (dry air) to a maximum that depends on temperature and pressure.

+#### Saturation

-**Saturation:** State of equilibrium between moist air and condensed water phase (liquid or solid).
+State of equilibrium between moist air and condensed water phase (liquid or solid).

 ## 1.2 Standard atmosphere
 Temperature and barometric pressure of air varies with altitude and with local geographic and weather conditions.